Naomie25/Q-A-Chatbot/README.md

 It allows you to **ask questions** about GDP, life expectancy, and literacy rates for any country, and also **explore trends** with charts, descriptive statistics, and forecasts.

 ---
+🎯 Project Goal
+The goal of this project is to create an interactive data exploration and question-answering tool that allows users to easily retrieve and analyze GDP, life expectancy, and literacy rate data for countries worldwide.

+It combines:

+Automated data retrieval from the World Bank API

+Natural language question parsing for quick answers

+Statistical analysis and forecasting for deeper insights

+Interactive visualizations to explore historical trends

+The system aims to make global socio-economic data more accessible, helping students, researchers, and analysts quickly obtain insights without manually processing datasets.

+---
 ## 🚀 Features

 ### **1. Data Loading & Caching**